-Once your seat is adjusted correctly, rock it forward and back to make sure the seat is locked in position.
+Once your seat is adjusted correctly, rock it back and forth to make sure the seat is locked in position.

-See page 74 for how to adjust the front seats.
+See page 76 for how to adjust the front seats.

-3. Adjust the Seat-Backs
+3.Adjust the Seat-Backs

 Adjust the driver's seat-back to a comfortable, upright position, leaving ample space between your chest and the airbag cover in the center of the steering wheel.
 If you sit too close to the steering wheel, you could be injured if the airbag inflates.